yulequan/HeartSeg/README.md

 - Generally, the batch normalization will accerate the training.
 We had better set the batch size (>1) to properly use batchnorm.

 ### Citation
-If you find this code is useful for your research, pleae consider citing:
+If you find this code is useful for your research, please consider citing:

   @article{yu2017automatic,
     author = {Yu, Lequan and Cheng,Jie-Zhi and Dou, Qi and Yang, Xin and Chen, Hao and Qin, Jing and Heng, Pheng-Ann},